AlaYousef/Portfolio-project1/TESTING.md

 ## Light House

-Arabic Book Fair was also tested using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) that provided by chrome Developer Tool to test the site for the following:
+Arabic Book Fair was also tested using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) that provided by chrome Developer Tool for the following:
 * Performance - How the page performs while loading.
 * Accessibility - Is the site acccessible for users.
 * Best Practices - Site conforms to industry best practices.